 When this happens, you’ll likely have several questions in mind.
 You’re probably wondering if all the extra hours you pay go to productive work.
 On the other hand, you might not be sure whether you’re paying your employees enough.
-You’re probably worried that they are looking at overtime as a form of abuse.
+You’re probably worried that they are looking at overtime abuse.
 Now, there might also be uncertainty as to whether you’re creating an accurate overtime log.
 Well, we’ve put together this article to clear all the confusion for you.
 We’ll also recommend an overtime tracker that will make payroll processing easier for your team.

 What Can You Consider as Overtime Work?

 In the U.S., the Fair Labor Standards Act (FLSA) details all the laws covering overtime work and compensation.
 If an employee is not exempt, they must receive overtime pay for work hours exceeding 40 in a workweek.
 According to the FLSA, a workweek consists of seven consecutive 24-hour periods, and they add up to a recurring period of 168 hours.
 The rate should not be less than time and one-half of their regular hourly rate.
 Employ this overtime pay calculator to double-check that you’re receiving the correct payment for your overtime efforts.

 If an employer fails or refuses to compensate eligible employees for overtime work, they will face costly lawsuits, fines, and even jail time.
 The penalty will depend on the offense’s severity and frequency.
 The penalties also vary depending on the state.